 There are a number of reasons to exterminate mice, but their ability to spread disease is probably the biggest one.
 Because of their biology and behavior, mice have the potential to transport diseases, including plague and the hantavirus, which attacks the lungs and kidneys.
 The urine of the house mouse also contains allergens that can cause asthma and sinus inflammation.

 A small problem can get out of hand quickly due to the fast reproduction capabilities of mice.
-Our mice exterminators have found attic insulation, and crawlspaces completely infested with mice, their droppings and urine.
+Our mice exterminators have found entire attics and crawlspaces completely infested with mice, and contaminated with their droppings and urine.
 In many cases, a full attic restoration is in order.

 These small slender rodents can fit into a hole the size of a dime.
 They have poor vision and are color blind, but their sense of smell, taste, touch and hearing are excellent.
 They are also good climbers, with inquisitive feeding habits and the ability to swim.
 Mice are able to mate at 1.5-2 months of age, and the breeding season is year long.
 The gestation period for mice is approximately 20 days.
 They have 4-7 young per litter, and 8 litters per year with a life expectancy of about 1 year.
 If you do the math, you can see how a small problem gets out of control very quickly.
 The infestation should not be ignored.
 An average mouse will produce as many as 100 droppings per day and urinate just as frequently.
 Because their teeth constantly grow, their gnawing habits can cause a lot of damage and even start fires.